auth0/docs/articles/connections/enterprise/oidc.md

 * **Domain**: The list of email domains that will be routed to this Identity Provider.
 This is only applicable when using the Classic Universal Login Experience.

 * **Scopes**: The list of OAuth scopes that will be requested when connecting to the identity provider.
 This will affect the data stored in the user profile.
+You are required to include at least the 'openid' scope.

 ## Federating with Auth0